ClickCease

 Ford Recalls Vehicles for Safety Issues

 A deputy with the Lyon County Sheriff’s Department in Las Vegas recently survived a crash with non-life-threatening injuries.
-Now, the department is saying that the crash was caused by carbon monoxide poisoning from his Ford Explorer police cruiser.
+The department now claims that carbon monoxide poisoning from his Ford Explorer police cruiser caused the crash.
 According to a KTVN news report, the agency has pulled 10 Ford Explorer cruisers off the road over concerns about exhaust fumes leaking into the vehicle compartment.
 The sheriff posted a photo of the crash’s aftermath.

 The Dangers of Carbon Monoxide